gabebravo/pl-formik-example/README.md

 ### Other features

 The user will get feedback if a field is invalid.
 Additionally, the user can search by their email to pre-fill the fields in the form.
 Those fields will then become read-only, as the user is not allowed to change them.
 Upon validating, the user is allowed to reset the user section should they want to fill it out differently.
-The date fields in the other sections will have a dependency on the travel dates filled out in the user section.
-Basically, the user is not allowed to book dates in the other sections are that are before the start date or after the end date.

 ### API for User